 Eva is a scientist of international standing in hybrid dynamical systems, cyber-physical systems, network science, mathematical modelling, simulation, automated verification and reasoning, formal methods of computer science, symbolic artificial intelligence (AI), automation, control engineering, robotics, stability of dynamical systems, evolution of complex systems, self-organisation, advanced algorithms, computational neuroscience, neuro-inspired computing, data science and collective intelligence.

 Eva has developed her career in industry and academia in three different countries: Mexico, the UK and Spain.
-She shadowed the footsteps of Alan Turing in Manchester, 2008-2021, and Santiago Ramón y Cajal in Madrid, 2016-2017.
+She shadowed the footsteps of Alan Turing in Manchester, and Santiago Ramón y Cajal in Madrid.
 She is one of the world's experts in Turing's morphogenesis –having collaborated with Alan Turing’s last student.

-She is currently proposing new models of computation, learning and evolution for complex systems as a Reader in Data Science and Director and founder of AiDAs, the Artificial intelligence and DAta science Research Lab at the School of Mathematics and Computer Science in the University of Wolverhampton.
+She is currently proposing new models of computation, learning and evolution for complex systems as a Reader in Data Science and Director and founder of AiDAs, the Artificial intelligence and DAta science Research Lab at the School of Engineering, Computing and Mathematical Sciences at the University of Wolverhampton.
 In the UK, a Reader is equivalent to a Full Professor without a chair and is a research-oriented permanent professorial post.
 Just as a reference, Alan Turing, the father of artificial intelligence and modern computer science, was a Reader.

 Eva is also modelling important aspects of the human brain.